-How to Get Work as a Freelance Writer on Bidding Sites Like Elance and oDesk
+How to Get Work as a Freelance Writer on Bidding Sites Like Upwork and Fiverr

-One way to make money as a freelance writer is by finding work on bidding sites, such as Elance and oDesk.
+One way to make money as a freelance writer is by finding work on bidding sites, such as Upwork and Fiverr.
 However, there are countless numbers of people trying to make a living on those sites that never get work.
 It can be discouraging and seem hopeless until you get your first job.

-I don't consider myself an expert, but I do make a steady income on both sites.
+I don't consider myself an expert, but I do make a steady income on sites like these.
 So I will pass along the things I have learned about getting a job on these sites as well as any others you might want to try.

 Let me first explain how these sites work.
 You sign up for the sites and create a profile.
 Then you can browse the job openings for writers and bid on any job that you are interested in.
 You will have to write a proposal telling why you would be the right person for the job.
 Then you will give the price you require to do the project.

 If you are chosen, you will receive an email and you will begin the project.
 Once it is completed and submitted to the employer, you will either be notified to make changes or receive payment.